ucdavis/hpccf-docs/docs/hive/migration.md

 `rsync -avz /home/cheeto/ user@hive.hpc.ucdavis.edu:/home/cheeto/`

 Note that this will copy your home directory as-is.
-Consider putting your LSSC0 files into a oldhome/ directory on Hive to ensure that you're not copying over incompatible dot files.
+Consider putting your LSSC0 files into an `oldhome/` directory on Hive to ensure that you're not copying over incompatible dot files.

 `rsync -avz /home/cheeto/ user@hive.hpc.ucdavis.edu:/home/cheeto/oldhome/`